-- b) When expanding the programme the DHMTs will provide the drug boxes from their regular budget. - c) Return of expired drugs The HSA shall report to the Health Centre about the expired drugs.
-The Health Centre shall in turn report to the DHO who would follow the required procedures for disposal of drugs.
-The Expired Community Drugs shall be replaced in the next consignment. - d) Proper transportation of drugs.
-The HSA with one community drug committee member will transport the drugs from the nearest health facilities with available means of transport e.g. bicycle.
+- b) When expanding the programme the DHMTs will provide the drug boxes from their regular budget. - c) Return of expired medicines d) Proper transportation of medicines.
+The HSA with one community drug committee member will transport the medicines from the nearest health facilities with available means of transport e.g. bicycle.
 Use of tally sheets and patients registers